Utah Consumer Privacy Act (UCPA): an overview

 Data exemptions

-The UCPA has data-level exemptions as well, and does not apply to information that is already subject to the following regulations:
+The UCPA does not apply to information that’s already subject to the following regulations:

 • Health Insurance Portability and Accountability Act (HIPAA)